The Five Email List Management Best Practices

 1. Collect email addresses with consent

 One of the reasons why email lists are so valuable is that they are populated by subscribers who have made a conscious choice to be there.
-Opt-in, permission-based marketing is not only more ethical and less intrusive for consumers, but it means that your list is full of interested potential customers who are much more likely to engage with you.
-Plus, it means that you’ll have no problems with GDPR, the EU regulation that requires consent for all personal information.
+Opt-in permission-based marketing is more ethical and less intrusive for consumers, but it also means that your list is full of interested potential customers who are much more likely to engage with you.
+Plus, it means you’ll have no problems with GDPR, the EU regulation that requires consent for all personal information.

 You should always be looking to grow your email list with quality subscribers.
-This is commonly done with sign-up forms and pop-ups on your website, but other tactics including referral marketing and contests are popular too.
-If possible, ask for mobile numbers as well as an email address—SMS marketing is becoming an increasingly utilized part of ecommerce business’ omnichannel marketing strategy.
+This is commonly done with sign-up forms and pop-ups on your website, but other tactics, including referral marketing and contests, are popular, too.
+If possible, ask for mobile numbers and an email address—SMS marketing is becoming an increasingly utilized part of ecommerce business’ omnichannel marketing strategy.
 In fact:

-Tempting as it may be, you should never, ever, buy an email list.
-Blasting out unsolicited emails to random recipients is not only an ineffective and unethical (and sometimes illegal) practice but with most of them going straight into the spam folder, it will quickly destroy your sender reputation.
+Tempting as it may be, you should never, ever buy an email list.
+Blasting out unsolicited emails to random recipients is an ineffective and unethical (and sometimes illegal) practice.
+With most of them going straight into the spam folder, it will quickly destroy your sender reputation.
 Don’t flush your money and reputation down the toilet—put in the time to grow and nurture your list.

 Alastin Skincare collects email addresses, names, and phone numbers.
 At the bottom, there is a checkbox for marketing permission.